GfSE/SAF-Specification/stakeholders.md

 * Which Stakeholder are relevant to the system and might impose requirements?
 * Which functions will the system provide?

-  ***Rationale:  (System function) In my role, I need to break these down further to be able to delegate sub-functions to subsystems.***
+  ***Rationale:  In my role, I need to break these down further to be able to delegate sub-functions to subsystems.***
 * Which information is exchanged between the system and external entitys?
 * Which is the system scenario, i.e., course of action, for the context in which the system of interest solution will exist?

-  ***Rationale:  (User Story) In my role, I need to know this in order to be able to further design the system in an appropriate way.***
+  ***Rationale:  In my role, I need to know this in order to be able to further design the system in an appropriate way.***
 * Which modes and states does the system have?

-  ***Rationale:  (Mode and state) in my role, I need to understand the required system behavior in order to further design the system.***
+  ***Rationale:  In my role, I need to understand the required system behavior in order to further design the system.***
 * Which system function is addressed by system requirement?
 * Which system functions are dependent on a systems mode or state?
 * Who are the Stakeholders involved in the intended solution?